 4. Modern Artisans American Made Heavy-Weight Non-slip bowl

-If your dog a messy drinker?
+Is your dog a messy drinker?
 You need to about heavy-duty non-slip dog bowl each time he takes a drink.
-The American Modern Artisans dog bowl is hand-made which the bowl features edges that fold in and its uses to prevent the water bowl that splashing out of the ceramic bowl while the dog or cat drinks.
+The American Modern Artisans dog bowl is hand-made.
+The bowl features edges that fold in and is uses to prevent the water bowl from splashing out of the ceramic bowl while the dog or cat drinks.

 This bowl comes in two sizes in the market while being heavy.
-The smaller size bowl impressive 2 pounds and the larger comes in 4 pounds.
+The smaller size bowl is impressive 2 pounds and the larger comes in 4 pounds.
 These bowls so much weight holding down when your dog slurped away.
-With that said, a German company determined to play will likely able to carry these around but did not worry about a break down.
+With that said, a German company determined to play will likely carry these around but did not worry about a breakdown.

-They have three dotted lip drainage holes that allow water to escape when washing, preventing the clean of mold and mildew which often comes with trapped water.
-This bowl price may be off-putting, but you are paying for quality workmanship right here in the USA.
-It is only useable as a water bowl but if you want to use a ceramic bowl that cuts down on splashing, then there is no going past it.
+They have three dotted lip drainage holes that allow water to escape when washing, preventing the cleaning of mold and mildew, which often comes with trapped water.
+This bowl price may be off-putting, but you are paying for quality craft right here in the USA.
+It is only useable as a water bowl, but if you want to use a ceramic bowl that cuts down on splashing, there is no going past it.
 See here, ceramic neti pot.

 Key to features